nullxjx/Calculator/README.md

 for example:
 the first character entered can not be "." or "_" or "/" or "*" or "+" or "-" or ")"
-and you can not enter a "." after a series of numbers like "12.3" or after "(" or ")" etc. every you click "Enter" ,it will check if the last character is legal,if not ,there will be an "ERROR!" result on the history space. the pragram also contains bracket match,but unfortunately , this can not be processed while you are typing,in can only check the bracket match after you finish typing and click "Enter" for example: every time you type a "(" ,the program can not decide if it's legal,for it can be either legal or illegal , it depends on the
+and you can not enter a "." after a series of numbers like "12.3" or after "(" or ")" etc. every time you click "Enter" ,it will check if the last character is legal,if not ,there will be an "ERROR!" result on the history space. the program also contains bracket match,but unfortunately , this can not be processed while you are typing,in can only check the bracket match after you finish typing and click "Enter" for example: every time you type a "(" ,the program can not decide if it's legal,for it can be either legal or illegal , it depends on the